U.S. Bank Stadium: College football

+The first college football game in the stadium was played on September 2, 2023, between North Dakota State and Eastern Washington.
+The Bison defeated the Eagles, 35–10, in front of 22,546 spectators.

-A college football game between St. Thomas and Saint John's scheduled for November 7, 2020 was announced in February 2020.
-It was canceled because of the Covid-19 pandemic.
+A college football game between St. Thomas and Saint John's was scheduled for November 7, 2020, was announced in February 2020.
+It was canceled because of the COVID-19 pandemic.

+Professional wrestling

+On May 23, 2024, it was announced that U.S. Bank Stadium would host the 2026 edition of WWE's SummerSlam Premium Live Event on August 1 and 2, 2026.
+This is planned to be the second two-night edition of SummerSlam; the first was held at MetLife Stadium in 2025.

 Concerts

 As part of the opening weekend festivities for the stadium, two concerts were held: country artist Luke Bryan on August 19, 2016, and heavy metal band Metallica performing the following night, August 20.
 Prince, a Minneapolis native, was in preliminary talks to perform the first concert at the new stadium in August 2016, but he died on April 21.

-Note, this list does not reflect every concert to have taken place at the stadium, but does capture the most noteworthy.
+Note, this list does not reflect every concert to have taken place at the stadium, but does capture some of the most noteworthy.

+Other performances at the stadium have included Justin Timberlake during the Super Bowl Halfitme Show, Prince's band The Revolution who performed outside the stadium, rock group A Day to Remember at the X-Games, Flo Rida and more.

+The stadium has seen significant use for concerts, which was a welcome change for the space after the Metrodome rarely saw use like that.

 Religious events

 The 2019 LCMS Youth Gathering took place July 11–15, 2019 at several downtown Minneapolis venues, including U.S. Bank Stadium.
-The 2021 ELCA Youth Gathering was scheduled to be held at the stadium from June 29–July 3 but due to COVID-19 it was postponed to July 24–28, 2022 before it was canceled altogether and moved to 2024 in New Orleans.
+The 2021 ELCA Youth Gathering was scheduled to be held at the stadium from June 29 to July 3 but due to COVID-19 it was postponed to July 24–28, 2022 before it was canceled altogether.